 Bees and other pollinators play a crucial role in nature and in crop pollination to produce the food we eat.
 Sadly, as a result of disease, modern farming practices and the use of insecticides and herbicides, many pollinators are under threat.
-The Honeybee Project at Tŷ Hyll raises awareness of one group of these fascinating creatures, and inspires all of us to do what they can to help them.
+The Honeybee Project at Tŷ Hyll raises awareness of one group of these fascinating creatures and inspires all of us to do what we can to help them.

 The Honeybee Room

 In our honeybee exhibition room upstairs at Tŷ Hyll (above the tearoom) you can find out about: